 factorio

 I’m in love with this game.
-Factorio is a rare gem that allows you to sink 1000 hours into building factories, circuits and trains and yet still be learing something new.
-I’m on my third map now and each has been an amazing learning experience each time.
+Factorio is a rare gem that allows you to sink 1,000 hours into building factories, circuits, and trains and still be learning something new.
+I’m on my third map now, and each one has been an amazing learning experience.

-The most advanced circuits I’ve created so far have been vanilla logistic train loaders which supplies all my wall defence, outpost, and other remote building needs.
+The most advanced circuits I’ve created so far have been for vanilla logistic train loaders, which supply all my wall defense, outpost, and other remote building needs.

-Since I began playing in March 2020 I’ve saved a daily snapshot of my factories which I can now dig through to describe the evolution of my train logistic systems (circuits).
+Since I began playing in March 2020, I’ve saved a daily snapshot of my factories, which I can now dig through to describe the evolution of my train logistic systems.

-There’s a natural progression between the systems going from the simplest of designs using per-item filter inserters:
+There’s a natural progression between the systems, going from the simplest designs using per-item filter inserters:

 Humble design